DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Vengeance**

 - Description: Ever the protector on the field, you leap at the chance to avenge an ally.
 - Mechanic: Major.
-When an ally takes damage in combat, you may take a Weapon Attack against the attacker on your turn with the Upper Hand.
+When an ally takes damage in combat, you may take a Weapon Attack against the attacker on your next turn with the Upper Hand.
 - XP: 1
 - Prereq_Role: Defender
 - Prereq_Power: Attack, Weapon